ying-tang/help-documentation/_drafts/Ursula_and_OpenStack.md

 6. Set up an SSH configuration for the `allinone`.
 Note that you must already have set up SSH key authentication between the CentOS 6.x VPS and the Ubuntu target:

-Edit or create `~/.ssh/config` and add the following:
+Edit or create `~/.ssh/config` and add the following information:

   ```
   Host allinone